serverless/fdk/README.md

 ##### Internal Steps

-1. Retrieve all the subscriptions from the Gateway
+1. Retrieve all the subscriptions from the Event Gateway
 2. Remove all the existing subscriptions
-3. Retrieve all the functions from the Gateway
+3. Retrieve all the functions from the Event Gateway
 4. Remove all the existing functions
 5. Create all described functions
 6. Create all described subscriptions